avrabe/spin_myT2ABRP/README.md

-# Toyota MyT (Europe) to A Better Route Planner Gateway using Fermyon Spin
+# Inofficial Toyota MyT (Europe) to A Better Route Planner Gateway using Fermyon Spin

 Goal is to provide a gateway between the Toyota MyT (Europe) and A Better Route Planner for Telemetry information.
 The Toyota MyT uses an inofficial API described in [tojota].
 So any change from Toyota might break this application.